 The town was officially founded as a farming community in 1860 by the first Marques of Duero, General Martin Gutierrez de la Concha e Irigoyen

-Due to the high costs of transporting sugar cane to this part of Malaga province, the Marques del Duero decided to build a sugar factory, this was situated in what today is known as EL Ingenio neighbourhood.
+The old Sugar Factory (La Alcoholera) – Due to the high costs of transporting sugar cane to this part of Málaga province, the Marques del Duero decided to build a sugar factory, which was situated in what today is known as the El Ingenio neighbourhood.